Inflation (2025): Models

 The measured magnitude of the density fluctuations in the CMB requires $M \simeq 1.3 \times 10^{-5}$ in Planck units (assuming $N_* \simeq 55$), so one of the open questions in this model is why $M$ is so small.
-Obtaining $N_* \simeq 55$ also requires an initial value of $\phi \simeq 5.5$, i.e., a super-Planckian initial condition, and another issue for this and many other models is how the form of the effective potential is protected and remains valid at such large field values.
-Using (\ref{inflation:eq:ns}) one finds that $n_s \simeq 0.965$ for $N_* \simeq 55$ and using (\ref{inflation:eq:singlefieldr}) one finds that $r \simeq 0.0035$.
-These predictions are consistent with the present data from \textit{Planck} and other experiments, as seen in Fig.~\ref{inflation:fig:Planck2018}.
+Obtaining $N_* \simeq 55$ also requires an initial value of $\phi \simeq 5.5$, {\textit{i.e.}}, a super-Planckian initial condition, and another issue for this and many other models is how the form of the effective potential is protected and remains valid at such large field values.
+Using \Eq{inflation:eq:ns} one finds that $n_{\rm s} \simeq 0.965$ for $N_* \simeq 55$ and using (\Eq{inflation:eq:singlefieldr}) one finds that $r \simeq 0.0035$.
+These predictions are consistent with the present data from \textit{Planck} and other experiments, as seen in \Fig{inflation:fig:Planck2018}.

+\pdgwidefigure{Staropot.pdf} {Inflationary potential $V$ in the $\R^2$ model (solid black line) compared with its form in various no-scale models discussed in detail in Ref.~ \cite{Ellis:2013xoa} (dashed coloured lines).} {inflation:fig:Staropot}{!htb}{width=0.9\linewidth}